szapps/knight-path/README.md

 ### Installing

-This project is configured as spring boot microservice and the output is a jar file
+This project is configured as spring boot microservice and the output is a war file

 ## Running the application:

-1. Build the artifact mvn clean install, which produces the artifact target/cn-consulting-coding-excercise-2.0.0.RELEASE.jar
+1. Build the artifact mvn clean install, which produces the artifact target/cn-consulting-coding-excercise-2.0.0.RELEASE.war
 2. Ran the application using java -jar target/cn-consulting-coding-excercise-2.0.0.RELEASE.war

 ```